Walter Rauff

-Walter (Walther) Rauff (19 June 1906 – 14 May 1984) was a mid-ranking SS commander in Nazi Germany.
+Hermann Julius Walther Rauff, also Walther Rauff (19 June 1906 – 14 May 1984) was a mid-ranking SS commander in Nazi Germany.
 From January 1938, he was an aide of Reinhard Heydrich firstly in the Security Service (Sicherheitsdienst or SD), later in the Reich Security Main Office.

-He worked for the Federal Intelligence Service of West Germany (Bundesnachrichtendienst) between 1958 and 1962, and was subsequently employed by the Mossad, the Israeli secret service.
-His funeral in Santiago, Chile, was attended by several former Nazis.
+He worked for the Federal Intelligence Service of West Germany (Bundesnachrichtendienst) between 1958 and 1962, and was subsequently employed by the Israeli secret service.
+He sailed to South America in December 1949 and landed in Ecuador, initially living in Quito.
+He was described in a documentary on the History Channel as one of the seven most dangerous Nazis who fled to South America after World War II.

+Rauff escaped an Allied internment camp in Italy and then was able to hide in Italian monasteries.
+He was able to live in Quito, Ecuador, for almost ten years after World War II, departing in 1958 and travelling to Chile before returning to Germany in 1960 to collect his German Navy pension.
+After this Rauff was recruited by Augusto Pinochet.
+Rauff played a role in the creation of the Chilean internal security apparatus during the military dictatorship.
+His funeral in Santiago, Chile was attended by several former Nazis.

-Rauff is thought to have been responsible for nearly 100,000 deaths during World War II.
-He was instrumental in the implementation of the Nazis' genocide by mobile gas chamber.
-His victims included Communists, Jews, Roma and people with disabilities.
+Rauff is accused of being responsible for nearly 100,000 deaths during World War II.
+Among other actions, he was instrumental in the use of mobile gas chambers for the execution of prisoners.
 He was arrested in 1945, but subsequently escaped and was never brought to trial.
-In the late 1970s and the 1980s, he was arguably the most wanted Nazi fugitive still alive.

 From the Navy to the SS

 According to the MI5 file on Walter Rauff released in 2005:

 Rauff joined the Kriegsmarine (the German Navy) in 1924 as a young cadet.
 After a period of training as a midshipman he was promoted to Lieutenant in 1936 and given command of a minesweeper.
 He was a friend of Reinhard Heydrich, who also served in the Navy in the 1920s.
-Heydrich was hired by SS chief Heinrich Himmler in 1931 to serve as the head of the SS counter-intelligence system, and when Rauff resigned from the Navy in 1937, Heydrich took him under his wing.
-Rauff was given the job of putting the SS and its security service, the Sicherheitsdienst, onto a war footing.
+Heydrich was hired by Schutzstaffel chief Heinrich Himmler in 1931 to serve as the head of the SS counter-intelligence system, and when Rauff resigned from the Navy in 1937, Heydrich took him under his wing.
+Rauff was given the job of putting the SS and its security service, the Sicherheitsdienst (SD), onto a war footing.

 During his thirteen years in the Navy, Rauff became acquainted with Reinhard Heydrich and saw service in South America and Spain as a young officer in 1924.

 In 1937, Rauff left the Navy following an adultery scandal, but he was discharged "with all honours", as he said in a 1972 deposition before a German prosecutor in Santiago de Chile.

-Between 1940 and 1941, Rauff returned to the Navy as a volunteer, commanding a mine sweeper flotilla in the English Channel.
-He was promoted to Lieutenant Commander (Korvettenkapitän) in April 1941, shortly before he was discharged from active service, he then returned to the Reich Security Main Office.
+Between 1940 and 1941, Rauff returned to the Navy as a volunteer, commanding a minesweeper flotilla in the English Channel.
+He was promoted to Lieutenant Commander (Korvettenkapitän) in April 1941, shortly before he was discharged from active service, he then returned to the Reich Security Main Office (RSHA).
 During early 1940, he headed the SD in German-occupied Norway for few months.